 - USA Today, “Climate change threatens nomadic life in Morocco”

-Perry Demarche, University of Rochester (text) and Merry Mathis, University of Iowa (photos)
+Perry Demarche, University of Rochester (text), Merry Mathis, University of Iowa (photos)

 - PRI, “Shredding the patriarchy – Two Moroccan women just surfed onto the world stage”